 Take Time To Stop

 Slow down, then stop.
 Take a day, an afternoon, a couple of hours before breakfast, and do nothing.
-Whether you’re sitting on a wide, empty beach, or among the throngs in a busy city centre, use this time to observe and refuel.
+Whether you're sitting on a wide, empty beach, or among the throng in a busy city centre, use this time to observe and refuel.
 In these few moments, let go of the urge to document and allow yourself to absorb.